How to Release Postpartum and Peripartum Depression?

 • Having trouble thinking, concentrating, or making decisions

-• Persistent suicidal or dead thoughts
+• Persistent suicidal or death thoughts

-Does postpartum depression also affect new fathers?
+Does peripartum depression also affect new fathers?

-Postpartum depression is most usually common among young dads, those with a history of depression, people who struggle with relationships, and people who are financially unstable.
-Postpartum depression in fathers ― sometimes called paternal postpartum depression ― can have the same negative effect on relationships and child development as postpartum depression in mothers can.
+New fathers can also experience postpartum depression.
+They face the same symptoms that postpartum depressed women encounter, which include feeling sad or tired, feeling anxious, or changing their regular eating and sleeping schedules.
+Peripartum depression is most commonly found among young dads, those with a history of depression, people who struggle with relationships, and financially unstable people.
+Postpartum depression in fathers, sometimes called paternal postpartum depression, can have the same negative effect on relationships and child development as postpartum depression in mothers can.

 What treatments are available for peripartum depression?